OHMAMMAD/Visual-Brainfuck-Interpreter-VBI/README.md

 # Visual-Brainfuck-Interpreter-VBI
-one of the slowest interpreters for brainfuck! complete with visualization!
+one of the slowest interpreters for brainfuck! complete with visualization! made with python

 ## About BrainFuck:
 An esoteric programing language that was built by urban miller at the 1990s. one of the first and most intrestings.